Congress Passed the Families First Coronavirus Response Act

 By Kevin M. Mosher • Mar 19, 2020

 Over the weekend, the United States House of Representatives passed the comprehensive Families First Coronavirus Response Act (the Act).
-This Act provides myriad benefits to Americans struggling with the effects of the COVID-19 pandemic.
+Americans still struggling with the effects of the COVID-19 pandemic will be set to see a myriad of benefits once the Families First Act goes into effect.
 After agonizing debate and significant amendments watering down the impact to employers, the Senate passed the Act late in the afternoon on Wednesday, March 18, 2020.
 The President signed the Act into law a few hours later.

 There is a lot in the 110 pages of the Act, but there are two primary vehicles employers need to immediately learn.
 These sections of the Act are the Emergency Family and Medical Leave Expansion Act and the Emergency Paid Sick Leave Act.
 Here is a brief overview of both: